Portable AC Units Lie About Square Footage. Here’s How to Actually Size One.

 Image credit: Whynter.
 Image is illustrative and may not represent the exact product.

 14,000 BTU ASHRAE / 12,000 BTU SACC.
 Dual-hose inverter with a hose-in-hose design that minimizes bleed-through at the window.
-RTINGS’s top portable AC pick for 2026.
+It is one of RTINGS’s recommended dual-hose units, and TechGearLab ranked it #1 of 9 for large rooms.
 Rated for 600 square feet.
 If you have a larger home office, a big open-plan bedroom, or a room that stays stubbornly hot regardless of what you throw at it, this is the unit I’d be looking at hardest.
-Slightly noisier than the Midea at 47 dB, but still quiet for a portable.
+Whynter rates it from about 42.5 dB on low up to 56.5 dB on high, so it is quiet at night but you will hear it when it is working.

 LG LP1021BSSM